Association of Independent Music: History

+Alison Wenham founded AIM in 1999, and spent 17 years as its chair and CEO.

 In 2004, AIM featured in the press over their contract negotiations with Apple for rights to distribute their labels' content on the iTunes service.
 AIM was ultimately successful in negotiating equivalent terms for its independent labels members that Apple had originally only offered to the 'major' labels.

 In September 2008, AIM became a founding member of UK Music, which represents all aspects of the UK music industry.

 In November 2016 AIM appointed Paul Pacifico as CEO.

 The 2016 WINTEL report showed that the indie sector constituted about 23% of total market share.

 On 24 September 2018, Pacifico co-represented IMPALA, the body representing European indie record labels, at the expert workshop organised by the Centre for Fine Arts in Brussels (BOZAR), the European Cultural Foundation and the British Council about Brexit and the cultural sector.
 The goal was "to reaffirm our shared intent and common values, and to produce practical recommendations from the cultural and creative sectors that go beyond those that have already been made", and a list of recommendations was afterwards published on the IMPALA website.

+Pacifico stepped down in December 2022, having served two three-year terms.
+He was succeeded by Sylvia Montello, who stayed in role just 15 months before resigning in April 2024.
+COO Gee Davy was named Interim CEO, before being formally appointed to the role in November 2024 at the organisations AGM.
+Since November 2023 the organisation has been Chaired by Ruth Barlow, Director of Live Licensing at Beggars Group.